-This table below shows the average levels of additional water quality parameters, many of which are often of interest to consumers.
-Values shown are averages of operating data for 2015.
+This table shows average levels of additional water quality parameters, which are often of interest to consumers.
+Values shown here are averages of operating data for 2015.
 Values may vary from day to day.
 There are no health-based limits for these substances in drinking water.